anszu/react-example/README.md

 * Added Reminder Functionality

 Known issues:
-* When an item was rearranged, the react dom won't update correctly after deleting it
+* When an item was rearranged, the react dom won't update correctly after deleting an item

 Test it here: http://www.anikaszuppa.de/react